-Our Autumn Harvest Tour begins in Kennebunkport, Maine – located between the ocean and the Kennebunk River.
-After our traditional Welcome Dinner, we experience the town’s rich ship building history on a town trolley tour – learning about the mansions sea captains built in the 1600s with views of ships and schooners sailing down the river to the sea.
-We might even get a peek of the home of Kennebunkport’s most famous residents – former president George and Barbara Bush!
+Our Autumn Harvest Tour begins in Kennebunkport, Maine, located between the ocean and the Kennebunk River.
+After our traditional Welcome Dinner, we experience the town’s rich ship-building history on a trolley tour to learn about the mansions that sea captains built in the 1600s, also viewing ships and schooners sailing down the river to the sea.
+We might even get a peek of the home of Kennebunkport’s most famous residents – former President George and Barbara Bush!
 We explore the area from the water aboard a real lobster cruise and enjoy a time-honored New England Clam Bake.

-On Day 3, we travel to North Conway in New Hampshire – right in the heart of the beautiful White Mountains.
+On Day 3, we travel to North Conway in New Hampshire, right in the heart of the beautiful White Mountains.
 We can opt to stop en route at the “Castle in the Clouds,” the Lucknow Estate built in 1914 and featuring skilled hand craftsmanship throughout both the exterior and interior.
 When we arrive in North Conway, we take a bus tour through the White Mountain National Forest along the Kancamagus Scenic Byway.
-Also known as “The Kanc,” it’s a 34.5 mile scenic drive well known for beautiful fall foliage.
-There are no gas stations, restaurants, hotels or other businesses along the road – just beautiful pristine forest scenery.
+Also known as “The Kanc,” it’s a 34.5-mile scenic drive known for beautiful fall foliage.
+There are no gas stations, restaurants, hotels or other businesses along the road, just beautiful pristine forest scenery.
 We visit the Albany covered bridge, built in 1858 and one of New Hampshire’s beloved landmarks.
 Next, we board the Cog Railway to climb to the top of Mt.
 Washington, New England’s highest peak with spectacular panoramic views of the northeastern states and where we can splurge on a delicious buffet lunch.

 We tour the Cold Hollow Cider Mill and visit Ben & Jerry’s ice cream factory for even more samples.
-We delight in a European style lunch and tour at the Trapp Family Lodge, overlooking the picturesque ski village of Stowe and settled in the early 1940s by the Sound of Music’s Trapp Family Singers.
+We delight in a European-style lunch and tour at the Trapp Family Lodge that overlooks the picturesque ski village of Stowe, settled in the early 1940s by the Sound of Music’s Trapp Family Singers.